mattantonelli/usalia-bot/README.md

 # Usalia Bot

 Usalia is a Discord bot intended to provide useful functionality to your Discord server.
+Powered by [discordrb](https://github.com/meew0/discordrb).

 ## Installation